The Sensorial Area provides children with the opportunity to learn through self-discovery and the manipulation of materials.

 Small class sizes allow opportunities for children to work one in small groups and one on one with a teacher.

-Papillon Preschool offers a 4 hours a day program, four days a week, rather then the standard 2-3 hours, 2 to 3 days a week.
+Papillon Program offers a 9 hours a day program, 2.5 hours educational orientated, four days a week..
 See more......

 The rates are for a full day Child Care and includes a Preschool Program.
 After school care is available if there is space.
 See more...